 Economic activity is concentrated in more densely populated counties.
 In Washington State, for example, just two counties contain nearly half of the state’s total employment; and just two counties in Utah make up 61 percent of the state’s employment.

 Overall, 97 percent of westerners reside in either Metropolitan or “Connected” counties—those connected to urban areas via airports with daily commercial services.
-The remaining three percent of the western population is spread across the nearly half of all western counties, containing more than 90 percent of the landscape.
+The remaining three percent of the western population is spread across half of the total landscape.

 Lands: Rural Areas Are Essential for Our Food, Energy, Water, and Economy